allanbb105-eng/HubALlan/README.md

             NameQuest = "JungleQuest"
             CFrameQuest = CFrame.new(-1598, 36, 153)
             CFrameMon = CFrame.new(-1130, 40, -525)
-        -- [...continua com todos os níveis do Mundo 1 até 699...] end
+        end
     elseif World2 then
         if level <= 724 then